 - Substance abuse

-Note: Due to COVID-19, we are offering workshops online via Zoom.
-The expectation for all Health Promotion trainings and workshops is that participants will not engage in substance use during a presentation.
+Note: We are offering workshops online via Zoom.
+The expectation for all Health Education trainings and workshops is that participants will not engage in substance use during a presentation.

 Count on Cougs